DimkaBraginskiy/ExpenseManagementApp/README.md

 # Expense Management App

-A full stack Web Application (currently under development)
+A full stack Web Application (currently under development) to enable Expenses Management.

 The application involves management of cash-based payments which can be added to the system by supporting detailed info storage.